 Beware of creepy chemicals in your food

 Listen, I get it.
-You can’t possibly whip out a gourmet meal with all the fixings every single night of the week.
-And I don’t know about you, but I don’t think a personal chef will be in the budget anytime soon.
+You’re busy.
+You can’t possibly whip up a gourmet meal with all the trimmings every single night of the week.
+And I don’t know about you, but I don’t think a personal chef will be in my budget anytime soon.

-But take a page out of the restaurant kitchen play book and practice some prep-cooking.
-For example one day a week you can marinate meats, slice veggies, prepare sauces and get ready for the next week worth of meals.
-Store them in stainless steel containers until you’re ready to use them.
+For example, one day a week you can marinate meats, slice veggies, prepare sauces and get ready for the next week worth of meals.
+Store them in stainless steel or ceramic containers until you’re ready to use them.

 Stop making the microwave mistake that could literally make you sick.